Testing Guide

 Continuous integration test results during a pull request

-• Checks with labels like CI / Python 3.x (pull request) verify that PlasmaPy works with different versions of Python and other dependencies, and on different operating systems.
-These tests are set up using tox and run with pytest via GitHub Actions.
-When multiple tests fail, investigate these tests first.
+• Checks with labels beginning with CI / Tests, Python 3.x verify that PlasmaPy’s test suite passes when run using different versions of Python or on different operating systems.
+These tests are set up using Nox and run with pytest via GitHub Actions.

 Tip